Sunny with a High Near 75 | SweetwaterNOW

 Tuesday

-Mostly cloudy, with a high near 75.
-Breezy, with a west southwest wind 10 to 15 mph increasing to 16 to 21 mph in the afternoon.
-Winds could gust as high as 29 mph.
+Sunny, with a high near 79.
+East northeast wind 6 to 11 mph becoming west northwest in the afternoon.
+Winds could gust as high as 20 mph.

 Tuesday Night